fcingolani/memento/README.md

 _Not in priority order_

+- ☐ Add Swagger file.
+- ☐ Add a security middleware.
+- ☐ Add MySQL support.
+- ☐ Add PostgreSQL support.
+- ☐ Add CORS support.
 - ☑ Limit file uploads.
-- ☐ Add a security middleware.
 - ☑ Change "time" for "value".
 - ☑ Add parameter to `_beatable` so you can choose if you want a bigger or smaller score to beat.
 - ☑ Further separate file uploads endpoints from score metadata.
-- ☐ Add MySQL support.
-- ☐ Add PostgreSQL support.
-- ☐ Add CORS support.
-- ☐ Add Swagger file.
-- ☐ Add parameter to `_beatable` to filter scores that have a file.
+- ☑ Add parameter to `_beatable` to filter scores that have a file.